What We Believe

 • At the same time, we are a church that believes in accountability, and we will love people enough to encourage repentance, and to live a life of purity and Biblical Truth.

-• Truth Ministries will not support or encourage sinful behavior in any way.
+• The Church of Truth will not support or encourage sinful behavior in any way.

 We were created to live forever – but God lets us choose where!